cmp-202/ssh2shell/README.md

     //see text/keyboard-interactivetest.js
   },

+  //Optional: data is triggered on every stream data event providing the raw stream output
+  //without SSH2shell interacting with it.
+  onData: function( data ) {
+    data is a string chunk recieved from the connected host },

+  //Optional: The pipe event is raised when readStream.pipe() adds a writable stream to
+  //receive output
+  onPipe: function( source ) {
+    //source is the read stream the write stream will receive output from }

+  //Optional: The unpipe event is raised when readStream.unpipe() removes a writable stream
+  //so it no longer receives output
+  onUnpipe: function( source ) {
+    //source is the read stream to remove from being able to write its output.
+  },

   //Optional: Command processing is triggered on every data read event (one character at a time)
   //until prompt is detected.
   onCommandProcessing: function( command, response, sshObj, stream ) {